-A couple weeks ago I buzzed down the interstate about 30 minutes south to go to a Benjamin Moore store.
+A couple of weeks ago I buzzed down the interstate about 30 minutes south to go to a Benjamin Moore store.
 Like a REAL Benjamin Moore store not just an Aubuchon Hardware with a paint counter.
-I had never been to a stand alone store before which got this paint nerd all kinds of geeked up about the painting potential at our new house.
+I had never been to a stand-alone store before which got this paint nerd all kinds of geeked up about the painting potential at our new house.
 I could have spent all day there sniffing the paint cans and ogling the displays, but alas, I was there on a mission…a mission to come home with #allthepaintcolors.
 By all the paint colors I mean one of those fancy paint decks with thousands of color options.
 When you live in the country, you forget that you can’t just buzz out to the local hardware store five minutes away to grab a handful of paint chips every time the painting urge strikes.
-I came home and fanned through the paint colors in lieu of my usual night time novel reading until inspiration struck.
+I came home and fanned through the paint colors in lieu of my usual nighttime novel reading until inspiration struck.

 You see, our big project of the summer, the project that we really NEED to tackle is painting our exterior.
 It’s in dire need of a fresh coat (or two) of paint.
 After percolating over all the options, I’m happy to have put together a little exterior paint plan color combo.

 Scary huh?
-How just about every home is white and even scarier how many houses on that board are the same or similar style of the house we bought.
+How just about every home is white and even scarier how many houses on that board are the same or similar style to the house we bought.
 I knew we had to paint the house white especially when I have been subconsciously pinning white colonial country homes for the past five-ish years.
 Crazy.
 So here’s our house pre-paint.

 I love White Dove.
-It’s one of those oh so perfect, not bright, super soft whites with just a bit of gray undertones going on.
+It’s one of those oh-so-perfect, not bright, super soft whites with just a bit of gray undertones going on.
 The beauty of white for an exterior and why I love it so much is that you can go with just about any color for an exterior door and you can plant some gorgeous, colorful flower gardens along the house and they’ll pop.
 Speaking of exterior doors, I am craving a green exterior door like Goose craves jerky.

 The green is Home on the Range also by Benjamin Moore.
 For those of you who have been around since house #1, we were blue people.
 Gray walls with blue undertones, blue bedroom, blue staircase balusters, blue, blue, blue, blue.
-While I love blue, and still want to stay in a cooler color palette for house #2, I’m ready for a change.
-Since green is one of Colby’s favorite colors and we’re ready to try something new, get ready to see alot more green this time around.
-As much as I love the green, there’s also alot of green going on outside with the shrubbery and the fields.
+While I love blue and still want to stay in a cooler color palette for house #2, I’m ready for a change.
+Since green is one of Colby’s favorite colors and we’re ready to try something new, get ready to see a lot more green this time around.
+As much as I love the green, there’s also a lot of green going on outside with the shrubbery and the fields.
 I also tested out a gray color, Charcoal Gray by Benjamin Moore as another door color option.